 With her graduation day just a few months away, Suzette feels incredibly happy she chose Scripps.
 Currently, Suzette is applying to numerous MD programs across the country.
 It’s been amazing to look back to when she was a senior in high school and the prospect of attending college seemed improbable.
 But, “Overcoming adversity is like performing surgery without a scalpel,” she says.
 “It may seem impossible until you consider the other tools at your disposal.”
 For Suzette, those tools have been the support of her peers, the mentorship of her professors, and the encouragement of alumnae, parents, and donors whose gifts have made change in her life.

 Gifts to The Scripps Fund make change in the lives of our students.
 Your support funds scholarships, internships, research opportunities, and more.
-To make a gift to Scripps, visit our giving page.
+To make a gift to Scripps, click here.